ajayparihar/Compy/README.md

 - 🔄 **Quick Copy**: One-click to clipboard
 - ⚙️ **Fully Customizable**: Adapt it to your workflow

+## Prerequisites

+- Node.js (version 12 or higher)
+- Modern web browser (Chrome, Firefox, Edge recommended)
+- Windows operating system

 ## Getting Started

 1. Download and extract COMPY to your preferred location
+2. Configure `CompyRunner.bat` if needed (see Customizing CompyRunner section)
-2. Double-click `CompyRunner.bat` to start
+3. Double-click `CompyRunner.bat` to start
-3. The application will open in your default browser
+4. The application will open in your default browser
-4. Start adding your data or import existing CSV files
+5. Start adding your data or import existing CSV files

 ## How to Use COMPY